soulspace-org/overarch-java/README.md

 # Overarch Java
-Overarch Java generates Overarch models from java sources by providing an annotation processor for the java compiler.
+Overarch Java provides an annotation processor for the java compiler to generate Overarch models from java sources.

+*draft*

 ## Usage
-Add the overarch-java and overarch-java-annotation dependencies to your project and annotate your java sources with the overarch annotations.
+Add the `overarch-java` and `overarch-java-annotation` dependencies to your project and annotate your java sources with the overarch annotations.

 ## Copyright